Probing supermassive black hole scalarization with Pulsar Timing Arrays: Introduction

-The interesting properties of this model include BH solutions coupled to the scalar field via the so-called scalar charge~\cite{Sotiriou:2013qea,Sotiriou:2014pfa,Doneva:2017bvd,Doneva:2021tvn,Eichhorn:2023iab}, which has been used to constrain the coupling parameter $\lambda$ using Gravitational Waves (GWs) observations from the LIGO/Virgo collaboration~\cite{LIGOScientific:2021sio}.
-An interesting feature of this model is that the best constraints on $\lambda$ actually come from the smaller BHs from which we observe the GWs.
-This is tied to the dimensionful nature of the coupling: the smaller the BH scale, the better the constraint on $\lambda$.
-In fact, one can view interaction terms coming with a dimensionful coupling constant $\lambda$, such as the scalar-GB coupling, as irrelevant operators in an effective field theory (EFT) perspective~\cite{Donoghue:2022eay}.
-This implies that the contribution of this operator is suppressed at scales that are much larger than $\lambda$, whereas deviations from GR are expected to become increasingly significant at smaller scales.
-For this reason, it is usually assumed that supermassive BHs (SMBHs) are the same as in GR, even in presence of the scalar-GB coupling.\\ The EFT interpretation of ST theories can also be made more concrete, as it can be shown that some specific operators arise as the low-energy limit of quantum gravity theories.
-This is the case for some scalar-GB couplings, that emerge in the low-energy limit of string theories~\cite{Polchinski:1998rq}.
-However, in principle, one can suppose that high-energy effects, at a given scale, lead BHs back to the GR configuration, providing a well-delimited range of scales in which deviations from GR can occur.
-This happens, for instance, in a recently proposed model~\cite{Eichhorn:2023iab}, in which SMBHs can possess a scalar charge while lower mass BHs are the same as in GR.\\ It is therefore reasonable to envision departures from GR in the signals that we receive from SMBHs, which, when coupled in binary systems, are considered the most likely source of the recently observed stochastic GW background (SGWB).
-Indeed, in recent years, Pulsar Timing Array (PTA) collaborations reported evidence for a temporally-correlated stochastic process leaving its imprint on the times of arrival (TOAs) of radio beams coming from a network of monitored millisecond pulsars in our Galaxy~\cite{EPTAIII, Agazie_2023_SGWB, Reardon_2023, Xu_2023, Miles_2024}.
-Furthermore, the correlations observed among different pulsars were found to be consistent with the Hellings-Downs (HD) pattern~\cite{1983ApJ...265L..39H}, as expected for a SGWB.
-Although the observed data can also be explained with Early Universe processes (see e.g. Refs.~\cite{EPTA_IV, Afzal_2023}), the most likely interpretation consists in the incoherent superposition of GWs emitted by a population of inspiralling SMBH binaries (SMBHBs).
-Assuming circular orbits — which we restrict to in the following — the characteristic strain spectrum associated with GW-driven orbital decay is expected to follow a power-law scaling as $f^{-n}$, with $n = 2/3$, where $f$ denotes the emitted GW frequency~\cite{Phinney:2001, Jaffe:2002rt}.
-Eccentric orbits as well as the presence of any additional non-GW energy loss channel - such as dynamical friction or, in our case, scalar radiation- would accordingly modify the spectral index $n$~\cite{Enoki_2007, Huerta_2015, Chen:2016kax, Chen_2017, Sesana_2015, Taylor_2017, Burke-Spolaor:2018bvk}.\\ On the other hand, the predicted angular correlation pattern is a property of the polarization of GWs at the Earth location, and will essentially coincide with the HD curve whenever - as we consider in the following - the scalar field is not coupled to matter.\\ In this article, we hence study the modification of the SGWB predicted by an assembly of circular SMBHBs evolving under the ST theory of gravity studied in Ref.~\cite{Eichhorn:2023iab}.
+In this article, we hence study the modification of the SGWB predicted by an assembly of circular SMBHBs evolving under the ST theory of gravity studied in Ref.~\cite{Eichhorn:2023iab}.
 In Sec.~\ref{sec:AH}, we summarize the framework of black hole scalarization and lay the foundations for the analysis developed throughout the paper.
 In Sec.~\ref{sec:PTA}, we review how to construct the SGWB from an astrophysical population of SMBHBs, and we compare the resulting characteristic strain in GR with that predicted by the ST theory described in Sec.~\ref{sec:AH}.
 In Sec.~\ref{sec:results}, we analyze the EPTA DR2New dataset, comprising the most recent 10.3 yr of data of the EPTA collaboration, and the NANOGrav 15yr data, looking for signatures of non trivial SMBHBs scalarization.
 Finally, in Sec.~\ref{sec:concl}, we summarize our findings and conclude with a brief discussion of their implications and possible directions for future work.
 Additional technical details and supplementary plots are provided in the Appendices.
 In the following, we will work in natural units $c = 1$, while keeping expressed the gravitational coupling constant $G$, and using the mostly plus signature of the metric tensor $(-,+,+,+)$.